PDXpert PLM Software

-A person can interact with the PDXpert client application only after an administrator adds a user account that combines:
+A person can interact with the PDXpert client application only after an administrator adds a named user account that combines:

 An account or "log-in" name (patlee); and

 An optional account password (mypa$$w0rd).

-The user account has two elements: an account (or "log-in") name and a password:
+The named user account has two elements: an account (or "log-in") name and a password:

 - Account names can be any string of characters, such as a mix of the user's first and/or last names or employee number.
 An account user name is not case-sensitive.

 - Passwords are case-sensitive, and are managed by the account user.
 A temporary password is usually given when a log-in account is first added, and users are expected to change their passwords immediately.
 After the account is added, system administrators can never view a user's password; if a password is forgotten, a system administrator can only clear it or give a new one.

 PDXpert is installed with a standard set of security roles that allow users to view information related to their job.
 Access can be changed on existing roles, and new roles can be specified with their own set of permissions.

 Administrators can add and delete user accounts, authorize group reviewers, manage collections, set system options and workflows, and make other changes to the system environment.

 A role has administrator permissions when Collections/Rules: Manage is marked in the related member of the Roles collection.

 An administrator can also modify selected item attributes if the role allows access to those items and when the Tools menu: Administrator Override command is marked.

-Analysts have overall responsibility for working on changes after they've been submitted.
-An analyst shown on a change can edit fields, add and remove file attachments, modify any of the trustees' work, and route the change to the reviewing groups.
+Analysts have overall responsibility for managing changes while they're being processed.
+An analyst shown on a change can – depending on the current workflow state and system rules – edit fields, add and remove file attachments, modify any of the trustees' work, and process the change to another workflow lifecycle.
 Analysts who are not shown on the change form can move it to another lifecycle.